lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

     If we increase the value of :math:`U_0`, the average number of atoms in the central region will decrease, making it difficult to obtain a good resolution for the free energy profile.
-For instance, when running the same simulation using :math:`U_0 = 10 \epsilon`, not a single atom explores the central part of the simulation box during the 8 ns of simulation.
-In that case, using an enhanced sampling method is preferred; see the next section.
+For instance, when we run the same simulation using :math:`U_0 = 10 \epsilon`, which corresponds to a situation where :math:`U_0 \approx 10 k_\text{B} T`, not a single atom explores the central part of the simulation box during the 8 ns of simulation.
+In this case, using an enhanced sampling method is preferred; see the next section.

 .. figure:: ../figures/level3/free-energy-calculation/density_profile_large_potential-light.png
    :alt: Averaged density profile with large potential